bitsoex/slate/source/index.html.md

 }
 ```

-This endpoint returns a list of required field and their descriptions
+This endpoint creates a new Bitso user account.
-for use in the "Account Creation" endpoint.

 ### HTTP Request